-The extreme dust obscuration is also apparent in the spectral energy distribution (SED) in Fig.~\ref{f:sed}.
-A large infrared-to-optical excess (IRX) is present at a level comparable to the local ULIRG Arp-220. with IRX=3.4 \citep{howell10}.
-SE has slightly less obscuration than the host, indicating lower dust mass fraction.
+The high dust obscuration is also apparent in the spectral energy distribution (SED) in Fig.~\ref{f:sed}.
+A large infrared-to-optical excess (IRX) is present for the host galaxy at a level comparable to the local ULIRG Arp-220 with IRX=3.4 \citep{howell10}.
+SE shows slightly less obscuration in SED than the host, while still being more extreme than the typical local starburst galaxy M82.
 This difference in obscuration might be responsible for the higher \ha surface brightness in SE-1 than the ring.